FAccT 2026/

 the team

-Seven researchers and practitioners across two companies and five academic institutions, working at the intersection of design, philosophy, history, and ethics of AI.
+Seven researchers and practitioners across two companies and five academic institutions, working across design, philosophy, history, and AI ethics.

 • Jessica He portrait